cscart/docs/en/user_guide/shipping_and_taxes/locations/index.rst

-*********
+**********
-Locations
+Rate Areas
-*********
+**********

-The **Administration → Shipping & taxes → Locations** page allows you to manage the locations that your store ships to.
-A location is a combination of parameters that represent a geographical area.
-Locations are used to calculate shipping rates and tax charges.
+The **Administration → Shipping & taxes → Rate areas** page allows you to control where your store ships to.
+A *rate area* is a combination of parameters that represent a geographical area.
+Rate areas are used to calculate shipping rates and tax charges.

 .. important::

-    If a customer's address doesn't match any existing location (or if no shipping methods have rates for the customer's location), then the customer won't be able to select a shipping method at checkout and place an order.
+    If a customer's address doesn't match any existing rate area (or if no shipping methods have rates for the customer's location), then the customer won't be able to select a shipping method at checkout and place an order.

 .. hint::

-    **Default location (all countries)** applies to the customers who don't belong to any existing locations in your store.
-Create a shipping method called *Discuss with manager* and make it free for the default location.
-That way any customer will be able to place an order, unless that customer belongs to a non-default location without any shipping rates.
+    **Default rate area (all countries)** applies to the customers who don't belong to any existing rate areas in your store.
+Create a shipping method called *Discuss with manager* and make it free for the default rate area.
+That way any customer will be able to place an order, unless that customer belongs to a non-default rate area without any shipping rates.

 .. image:: img/locations.png
     :align: center
-    :alt: Locations serve for calculation of taxes and shipping rates in CS-Cart and Multi-Vendor.
+    :alt: Rate areas serve for calculation of taxes and shipping rates in CS-Cart and Multi-Vendor.

 ===============
 In This Section